 We have chosen to take OCaml bytecode as input, rather than source code, based on maintenance and ease-of-use considerations.
 Indeed, we have very limited human resources available, and we are targeting a small community of developers.
 Virtual machines provide a very stable API.
-The JVM (Java Virtual Machine [17]) and .NET Common Language Runtime hardly change, while the source languages continue to evolve.
+The JVM (Java Virtual Machine [3]) and .NET Common Language Runtime hardly change, while the source languages continue to evolve.
 The same is true for the OCaml virtual machine.
-Thus, there is no need to modify the compiler at each release of the language to support the latest features (or just for it to continue to work, if it is implemented as patches against the Vincent Balat main compiler).
+Hence, there is no need to modify the compiler at each release of the language to support the latest features (or just for it to continue to work, if it were implemented as patches against the main compiler).
 This is crucial for us.
-We have seen too many interesting OCaml-related projects die due to lack of maintenance: OCamIII [21] (a compiler to .NET), OCamIExc [15] (a static analyzer of spurious exceptions), ocamldefun (a defunctorizer), ...
-With our compiler, the barrier to entry is low for programmers.
+We have seen too many interesting OCaml-related projects die due to lack of maintenance: OCamlII [4] (a compiler to .NET), OCamlExc [5] (a static analyzer of spurious exceptions), ocamldefun (a defunctorizer), ...
+In addition, with our compiler, the barrier to entry is low for programmers.
 A programmer wanting to target Web browsers can just install the compiler as an add-on to its usual OCaml development environment, rather than installing a specific development environment for the Web.
 In particular, already installed precompiled libraries can be used directly.
 Finally, though this is not the case for the OCaml virtual machine, some virtual machines are the target of many languages.
 For the JVM, one can list, among many others, Java, Scala, Clojure and JRuby.
-A single compiler from bytecode to Javascript would provide a tight integration of all these languages in Web browsers.
-This is in contrast, for instance, with the Google Web Toolkit [12] which can be use with Java programs but not Scala programs.
+A single compiler from bytecode to JavaScript would provide a tight integration of all these languages in Web browsers.
+This is in contrast, for instance, with the Google Web Toolkit [6] which makes it possible to run Java programs but not Scala programs on a browser, and misses the latest Java features.